py-sdl/py-sdl2/doc/integration.rst

    it will try to use that one in the first place, before using any SDL2 library installed on the target system.

-Let's assume, you ship your own library *SDL2.dll* within your project location *fancy_project/third_party*.
+Let's assume you ship your own library *SDL2.dll* within your project location *fancy_project/third_party*.
 You can set the environment variable :envvar:`PYSDL2_DLL_PATH` before starting Python. ::